-- Averted in Anne Of The Thousand Days.
-The marriage of Henry VIII and Katharine of Aragorn was thorny from the outset, and deteriorated thereafter.
+- Averted in Anne of the Thousand Days.
+The marriage of Henry VIII and Katharine of Aragon was thorny from the outset and deteriorated thereafter.
 One scene shows Henry VIII grousing about this: "I do not love that woman.
-That was a marriage of state: England married Spain."
+That was a marriage of state: England married Spain."note

-- Marry Me.
-Pop-idol who doesn't want to go back into the dating scene impuslively accepts a marraige proposal by sign and gets married to him on stage that minute.
+- Marry Me (Bobby Crosby).
+Pop-idol who doesn't want to go back into the dating scene impulsively accepts a marriage proposal by sign and gets married to him on stage that minute.
 But the guy who was holding the sign didn't especially want to get married to her - it wasn't even his sign.
-Eventually they fall in love.
+Eventually, they fall in love.

 - The premise of Husbands.
 When gay marriage is legalized, boyfriends Cheeks and Brady Kelly are the first to get married.
 But they were drunk when they did that.
 They can't divorce because it's bad for the cause, and so they figure they'd stay married awhile, try it out, and then they divorce.
 But as they spend more time together, they realize that they do love each other.